flaxandteal/dp-conceptual-search/README.md

 # TODO

-Test random-ness of word vectors upon training of new model
+* Test random-ness of word vectors upon training of new model
+* Install NLP plugin and add entities search to base content query

 # Configuration